 If you prefer going through off-road routes like soft muddy trails, jungle with dirt paths.
-You’ll want a shoe with an aggressive tread pattern.
+You’ll want a pair with an aggressive tread pattern.
 It provides great traction to prevent you from slipping on uneven or wet surfaces.

 These types of shoes have a harder and more durable upper to lock your feet in place when needed.

 The main feature of this type of shoes is the level of grip they offer.
 Denser and harder rubber make up the outsole (or bottom) of these shoes.
 Many brands use carbon fibre to provide tread pattern.
 Mainly because of its durability against off-road terrain.